The turn of the financial year is a busy period.

 The kind of people capable of driving companies forward have their choice of employer, so you need a standout employee value proposition (EVP) to get them through your door.
 Similarly, it's in your best interest to support, reward and encourage the ones already hitting your targets.

 By mapping out the employee journey you can identify at which points to add value beyond salary.
-Could salary sacrifice schemes help your people spread the cost of larger investments?
+Could perks help your people spread their salary further?
 Perhaps a flexible working policy would help people balance life and work more effectively.

 "The kind of people capable of driving companies forward have their choice of employer, so you need a standout employee value proposition (EVP)"